Skip to main content

 Putting an LLM into production in a real business context is an operation of categorically different complexity from deploying a classic API.
 Teams that discovered this after the fact paid a high price: off-topic responses in production, exploding inference costs, inability to audit a problematic behaviour, undetected regression after a prompt change.

 LLMOps is the set of practices that prevent these pitfalls.
-Here is what it actually covers.

 What makes LLMs different from other software components